nanocosmos/documentation/docs/cloud/cloud_overview.md

 Whether you use **software encoders**, **hardware devices**, or **browser-based tools**, nanoStream Cloud makes it simple to go live in real time.

-You can ingest streams through popular protocols such as **RTMP**, **SRT**, **WHIP**, and **WebRTC**.
-It integrates easily with industry-standard tools like [OBS](https://www.nanocosmos.net/blog/how-to-use-obs-for-low-latency-live-encoding-to-nanostream-cloud/) or [Osprey Talon](https://www.nanocosmos.net/blog/osprey-talon-and-nanostream-cloud/).
+You can ingest streams through popular protocols such as **RTMP**, **SRT**, **WHIP**, and **WebRTC**. nanoStream Cloud integrates easily with industry-standard tools like [OBS](https://www.nanocosmos.net/blog/how-to-use-obs-for-low-latency-live-encoding-to-nanostream-cloud/) or [Osprey Talon](https://www.nanocosmos.net/blog/osprey-talon-and-nanostream-cloud/).
 For instant browser-based streaming, the **nanoStream Webcaster** lets you broadcast directly without any plugins or third-party software.

 This combination of flexibility, ultra-low latency, and browser compatibility makes nanoStream Cloud ideal for interactive applications where speed and simplicity matter most.